 Is it best to pay with a Debit Card or a Credit Card?
 In FutureSmart, students helped Trevor answer that question.
 With the Transaction Types Worksheet, students have another opportunity to evaluate whether payments are best made with a credit card or a debit card while evaluating different transaction types.

-After seeing Hill Harper speak and educate students about financial literacy during a FutureSmart Challenge, Cool Mom Picks’ Liz Gumbinner was inspire to create her mantra about financial education and financial literacy to help kids become smarter financial decision makers.
+After seeing Hill Harper speak and educate students about financial literacy during a FutureSmart Challenge, Cool Mom Picks’ Liz Gumbinner was inspired to create her mantra about financial education and financial literacy to help kids become smarter financial decision makers.
 Liz’s list is comprehensive and simple for parents to teach and reinforce at home.

 Explore the skills, characteristics, and training needed for different types of jobs and careers with the Career Wheel activity.
 All you need is a fidget spinner and some paper!
 Students will spin the wheel and have conversations about a variety of career options and what it takes to pursue those careers.

 In FutureSmart, students helped Sydney choose her college major and career path.
-With the investing in you worksheet, students begin to explore the options for college and career paths that they have at their fingertips.
+With the Investing In You worksheet, students begin to explore the options for college and career paths that they have at their fingertips.
 By answering a few personal questions, students will begin to formulate a plan for their continued education and career training.

 The Boston Mamas walked away from their local FutureSmart Challenge with 6 ideas that, when implemented correctly, can mean that students top even their parents where financial smarts are concerned.
 The Boston Mamas share a series of helpful thoughts and visuals for parents looking to enforce smart financial behaviors.